mpurcella/mpurcella/README.md

 * 🌍  I'm based in Portland, OR
 * ✉️  You can contact me at [mjpurcella@gmail.com](mailto:mjpurcella@gmail.com)
-* 🤝  I'm open to collaborating on any project that I can positively contribute to!
+* 🤝  I'm open to collaborating on any project that I can positively contribute to
-* ⚡  Neon color-palette power user.
+* ⚡  Neon color-palette power user

 ### Skills